timothypmiller/Autocomplete/README.md

 ## Prefix match

-- Will items that begin with text
+- Will match items that begin with text

 ```Swift